Signed in as:

 of N.Y.
 Militia and as a delegate to the Continental Congress.
 Robert and Maria Watts are buried in the Trinity churchyard (S.1D).
 Sarah Alexander died 5 April 1805 in Hunterdon Co., New Jersey.
 Her husband William Alexander passed away in January of 1783 in Albany and probably would not have been interred in Trinity at that time because of the British occupation and the Loyalist sentiments of the Trinity Rector Rev.

-Charles Inglis at the time, if he is interred at Trinity it possibly would have been under the tenure of his nephew Rev. Samuel Provost the first Rector after the British
+Charles Inglis at the time, if he is interred at Trinity it possibly would have been under the tenure of his nephew Rev. Samuel Provost the first Rector after the British occupation.

 1st Major, 1st New York Militia Regiment, Patriotic Service